mikadosoftware/devmanual/docs/conceptchapters/sm_software_literacy.rst

 size makes this harder simply because at each step the ability to take time and challenge fake news is harder - and made worse by the culture of productivity/ hazing of directors

+Director Hazing
+- grows people who are good at chaos
+- not convinced that is needed - 120 junior doctor hours
+-

 so we need automated helpnto dosciver fake news in our own project reporting

 and that means trusting / managing the code